tangentsoft/pidp8i/HACKERS.md

 is more or less a strict subset of Tcl, so any changes you make that work with the `jimsh0` interpreter should also work with "real" Tcl, but not vice versa.
-If you have Tcl installed and don't really need it, consider uninstalling it to force `autosetup` to build and use `jimsh0`.
+If you have Tcl installed and don't really need it, consider uninstalling it to force Autosetup to build and use `jimsh0`.

-The `Makefile.in` file is largely a standard [GNU `make`][gmake] file excepting only that it has variables substituted into it by `autosetup` using its `@VARIABLE@` syntax.
+The `Makefile.in` file is largely a standard [GNU `make`][gmake] file excepting only that it has variables substituted into it by Autosetup using its `@VARIABLE@` syntax.
 At this time, we do not attempt to achieve compatibility with other `make` programs, though in the future we may need it to work with [BSD `make`][bmake] as well, so if you are